cgreggtcd/SoftwareEngineeringMetrics/README.md

 ## Setup Instructions
 ### Run Version on GitHub

 To run the version on GitHub, clone the repo to your desktop.

+#### Run by Script (recommended)

+Run the webapp by right-clicking on setup.bat and selecting `run`.

+Then, you can open the web app on localhost:8080.
+This will also run tests!

+#### Run from Command Line

 Open a terminal in the directory of the repo.
 Then, run

     ./mvnw clean install spring-boot:run